-- 1. The needs of the pupil in the light of future career requirements.
-The Careers Service, based at St John's, is on hand to advise on this when required. - 2.
+- 1. The needs of the pupil in light of future career requirements.
+Future Careers work that you are currently looking at in school will help you choose subjects with your future career in mind. - 2.
 The importance of preserving a reasonable balance between the main subject areas.
 The core, compulsory curriculum ensures this balance however it is still important to choose subjects that will keep as many career doors open for as long as possible. - 3.
 The interest and enjoyment of the subject for the pupil.
 We encourage all students to opt for subjects that they enjoy. - 4.
 The ability and aptitude of the pupil in regard to a particular subject.
-The Parent teacher meetings, Options Afternoon and Mid Year Review will help students to choose subjects that are well suited to their abilities. - 5.
+Discussions with your teachers and your school reports will help you to choose subjects that are well suited to their abilities. - 5.
 All courses listed are scheduled to run for two years.
-If you know that you will be posted during the next two years you should contact the school to discuss this with Mrs Cambridge or Mr Armstrong. - 6.
+If you know that you will be posted during the next two years you should contact the school to discuss this with Mrs Cambridge. - 6.
 Sometimes a "perfect" fit in terms of choice cannot be obtained.
 This is true irrespective of the size of a school but we are confident that the entry requirements for all of the normal range of careers can be gained through our scheme.